apache/apisix/docs/en/latest/router-radixtree.md

 {"error_msg":"404 Route Not Found"}
 ```

-The `host` rule matches, the request hits the corresponding upstream, and the `host` does not match, the request returns a 404 message.
+If the `host` rule matches, the request hits the corresponding upstream, and if the `host` does not match, the request returns a 404 message.

 #### 5. Parameter match